Our Talk With Meir Statman

 In my most recent paper, I say this:

-ESG investors who do no more than exclude stocks of fossil fuel producers from their portfolios are banner-minded ESG investors.
+ESG managers who do no more than exclude stocks of fossil fuel producers from their portfolios are banner-minded ESG investors.

-In the last few decades, the ESG movement lost its way as it transitioned from doing good to doing well, and from plow-minded investors to banner-minded and pseudo-ESG investors.
+In the last few decades, many ESG managers seem to have lost their way – transitioning from doing good to doing well, and from plow-minded investors to banner-minded and pseudo-ESG managers.

 That transition expanded the ESG movement by adding investors but degraded it from doing good to doing well.

 Thank you, Meir.
-We really appreciate your time and good thoughts.
+We really appreciate your time.

 Thank you for the opportunity to speak with you.